Home » How to Play Contract Rummy

 • Players in this game must form groups of three or more cards (sets) or sequences (runs).

-• Each round starts with the dealer dealing 7 cards to each player, who can then use those cards to start making combinations towards completing their contracts.
+• Each round starts with the dealer dealing 7 cards to each player, who can then use those cards to make combinations to complete their contracts.

 • Players can also pick up discarded cards from other players during the game which they can use to help make their own contracts.

-• Once a player completes all their contracts, points are awarded based on how many rounds were taken by the winner and other players still playing.
+• Once a player completes all their contracts, points are awarded based on the number of rounds taken by the winner and other players still playing.

 Since the rules for scoring vary from version to version, it’s important that everyone knows what type of contract rummy they’ll be playing beforehand so there won’t be any surprises later on.

-With its easy-to-learn rules but difficult-to-master strategies, contract rummy provides an exciting challenge that both newbies and experienced gamers will enjoy!
+With its easy-to-learn rummy rules but difficult-to-master strategies, contract rummy provides an exciting challenge that both newbies and experienced gamers will enjoy.

 Rules of Contract Rummy

-• The goal in this version of the game is to complete rounds by forming trips (three or four cards with same rank) and runs (four or more consecutive cards).
+• In this version of the game, the goal is to complete rounds by forming trips (three or four cards with the same rank) and runs (four or more consecutive cards).

 • Each player needs to form these combinations from their own hand.

 • A minimum number of contracts must be completed before each round can end.
-In addition, jokers can be played as wildcards if necessary.
-After all players have made their hands, points are tallied up and the one with the highest score wins.
+If necessary, jokers can also be played as wildcards.
+After all players have made their hands, points are tallied up, and the player with the highest score wins.

 • In order to start playing contract rummy, the dealer will need to shuffle and distribute seven cards face down to each player at the table.